amber-lang/amber-docs/docs/nightly-alpha/advanced_syntax/error_handling.md

 # Error Handling {#error_handling}

-Amber provides several mechanisms for handling errors: failing functions, failable functions, status codes, and error handling blocks.
+Amber provides several mechanisms for handling errors: failable functions, status codes, and error handling blocks.

-## Failing Functions
+## Failable Functions

-Functions can additionally fail.
-We call them _failable_ functions.
-A failable function is a type of function that can fail.
-To fail a function use a `fail` keyword and follow it with exit code.
+Functions that include unhandled _failable_ statements - such as `fail` statements or `$ $?` error propagation - are also marked as _failable_.
+This allows errors to propagate naturally through the call stack, enabling centralized and consistent error handling.

 ```ab
 fun failing() {